tendermint/liquidity/x/liquidity/spec/04_messages.md

 ## MsgCreatePool

-This message is sent when a liquidity pool is created.
+This message is submitted when a liquidity pool is created.

 ```go
 type MsgCreatePool struct {